 Philosopher and nature essayist Kathleen Dean Moore takes on the essential questions: Why is it wrong to wreck the world?
 What is our obligation to the future?
 What is the transformative power of moral resolve?
 How can clear thinking stand against the lies and illogic that batter the chances for positive change?
 And always this: What stories and ideas will lift people who deeply care, inspiring them to move forward with clarity and moral courage?

 What It Takes.
 A big room filled with caring, intelligent people.
 A good microphone.
 Travel and hotel expenses.
-Honorarium ($100 to $1000) depending on your organization's ability to pay.
+Honorarium (TBD) depending on your organization's ability to pay.

 "In a Time of Extinction, A Call to Life"

 Kathleen Dean Moore and Rachelle McCabe